Notes: Bettane & Desseauve 16/20, Wine Spectator 90–93/100

 Nose

-finish with black fruit aromas and vanilla notes
+finish with aromas of dark fruit and hints of vanilla

-Generous and powerful, with a smooth attack and a full finish.
+rich and full-bodied, with a smooth attack and a full-flavored finish

 Serve